go140point6/xahl-node/README.md

 To test the Websocket function, use the wscat command (installed by default as part of the script)

-Copy the following command replacing `xahl.mydomain.com` with your DNS host record from `USER_DOMAIN` in the vars file.
+Copy the following command replacing `wss.EXAMPLE.com` with your DNS CNAME record for YOUR websocket.

-        wscat -c wss://xahl.mydomain.com
+        wscat -c wss://wss.EXAMPLE.com

 A successful result is shown below with the second command verifying: